Ribavirin

-Ribavirin, also known as tribavirin, is an antiviral medication used to treat RSV infection, hepatitis C and some viral hemorrhagic fevers.
-For hepatitis C, it is used in combination with other medications such as simeprevir, sofosbuvir, peginterferon alfa-2b or peginterferon alfa-2a.
-Among the viral hemorrhagic fevers it is used for Lassa fever, Crimean–Congo hemorrhagic fever, and Hantavirus infection but should not be used for Ebola or Marburg infections.
-Ribavirin is taken by mouth or inhaled.
+Ribavirin, also known as tribavirin, is an antiviral medication used to treat illness caused by respiratory syncytial virus (RSV) and hepatitis C virus (HCV) infections, as well as some viral hemorrhagic fevers.
+For HCV, it is used in combination with other medications, such as simeprevir, sofosbuvir, peginterferon alfa-2b or peginterferon alfa-2a.
+It can also be used for viral hemorrhagic fevers—specifically, for Lassa fever, Crimean–Congo hemorrhagic fever, and Hantavirus infections (with exceptions for Ebola or Marburg virus diseases).
+Ribavirin is usually taken orally (by mouth) or inhaled.
+Despite widespread usage, it has faced scrutiny in the 21st century because of lack of proven efficacy in treating viral infections for which it has been prescribed in the past.

-Common side effects include feeling tired, headache, nausea, fever, muscle pains, and an irritable mood.
+Its common side effects include fatigue, headache, nausea, fever, muscle pains, and an irritable mood.
 Serious side effects include red blood cell breakdown, liver problems, and allergic reactions.
-Use during pregnancy results in harm to the baby.
+Its use during pregnancy can bring harm to the developing fetus.
 Effective birth control is recommended for both males and females for at least seven months during and after use.
 The mechanism of action of ribavirin is not entirely clear.

 Ribavirin was patented in 1971 and approved for medical use in 1986.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.

 Medical uses

+Ribavirin is primarily used to treat chronic hepatitis C and viral hemorrhagic fevers (an orphan indication in most countries).
+Its efficacy for these purposes has been questioned in light of its Food and Drug Administration boxed warning against its use as monotherapy for chronic hepatitis C. Thus, it may be prescribed in the United States only as an adjunct to one or more other medications.
+Its efficacy against viruses other than HCV, including those that cause viral hemorrhagic fever, has not been conclusively demonstrated.
+In effect, it is not approved in the United States for treatment of viruses other than HCV.

+Hepatitis C

+For chronic HCV infection, the oral (capsule or tablet) form of ribavirin is used only in combination with pegylated interferon alfa.
+Statins may improve this combination's efficacy in treating hepatitis C. When possible, genotyping of the specific viral strain is done; and ribavirin is only used as a dose-escalating adjuvant to specific combinations of genotypes and other medications.

+Acute hepatitis C infection (within the first 6 months) often does not require immediate treatment, as many infections eventually resolve without treatment.
+When the decision is made to treat acute hepatitis C, ribavirin may be used as an adjunct to several drug combinations.
+However, other medications are still preferred.